rubesMN/undraper-serializer/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Docs have been reviewed and added / updated if needed (for bug fixes / features)
 - [ ] All automated checks pass (CI/CD)
+- [ ] Performance tests to ensure you did not slow things down